 However, if you see damaged material such as water damage, abrasions, or tears, you need to have a professional analyze a sample to determine if asbestos is present.
 So, what areas should you be inspecting?

-The most suspect material is your home's insulation.
-Most of the insulation in houses built before the late 70s had asbestos.
-Other areas you should inspect for damage or wear and tear include vinyl floor tiles, heating ducts, boilers and boiler pipes, cement siding, and popcorn ceilings.
+The most suspect materials are your home's insulation and siding.
+Most of the insulation in houses built before the late '70s had asbestos.
+Other areas you should inspect for damage or wear and tear include vinyl floor tiles, heating ducts, boilers and boiler pipes, and popcorn ceilings.

 Experts recommend not to touch or aggravate any materials you suspect may contain the toxin.
 Remember, asbestos is harmless when it remains undisturbed.
 However, if you disturb the area, it could cause fibers from the asbestos to become airborne.
 If you breathe in those fibers, they can attach themselves to your lungs and remain there for many years.